kabi239/leetcode/README.md

 - To track my progress and improvement over time.
 - To serve as a reference for future problem-solving.
-- To document solutions in a clear and understandable manner for anyone interested in learning.
+- To document solutions clearly and understandably for anyone interested in learning.

 ## Languages Used